-When you meet someone, your mind immediately seeks to remove uncertainty..
+When you meet someone, your mind immediately seeks to remove uncertainty.
 Are they a psychopathic killer?
-Is she going to try to use me, or try to make me do something I don’t want to do?
+Are they going to try to use me, or try to make me do something I don’t want to do?
 Do they like me?
 Will I like them?

 Your unconscious is forming an assessment based on countless factors.
 Their physical attractiveness, fashion style, ethnicity, accent, body language, their emotional energy, and the content of the words coming from their lips.
 You’re assessing whether those words match the intentions you’ve already assumed about them.

 At some point, we began to move past a place of uncertainty.
 We start to ask ourselves new questions that predict the value of our future relationship.
 1 Is this someone I want to keep as a friend, someone I just want to sleep with, or someone I want to seriously date?
 All of these evaluations are happening simultaneously as the verbal and nonverbal conversation continues.